de-mo/rust_ev_system_library/rust_ev_stream_crypter/README.md

 ## Licence

-rust_ev_verifier_lib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+rust_ev_stream_crypter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 See [LICENSE](LICENSE)